Intimacy

 Prioritize Physical Comfort

 Many positions seen in pornography prioritize camera angles and are often physically impractical.
-Positions that strain the knees or lower back, or require significant flexibility, carry a risk of injury if forced.
+Positions that strain the knees or lower back, or require extreme flexibility, carry a risk of injury if forced.
 Choosing positions that suit your and your partner's flexibility, body size difference, and stamina is the most important consideration.

 Understand the Differences in Stimulation